hammerheim-game/hammerheim-rules/4-magic.md

 3 Zzap!
 Difficulty: 9
 A crackling green bolt of WAAAGH! energy erupts from the Shaman’s forehead to strike the skull of the closest foe.
 This energy easily overloads the brain of a weak-willed opponent.
 Range 12".
-Causes D3 S4 hits on the closest enemy target, with no armour saves allowed.
+Causes D3 S4 hits on the closest enemy target, with no armor saves allowed.
 4 Fooled Ya!
 Difficulty: 6
 The Shaman disappears in a green mist, confusing his enemies.
 No enemy may charge the Shaman during their next turn.
 If the Shaman is engaged in hand-to-hand combat he may